The Linux Newbie Guide ⇒ Fundamentals Advanced Supplement Command Index ENG⇒中

 Ex:

-$ ls -l /etc/shadow ←The long file format of the information file "/etc/shadow" that lists the account password
+$ ls -l /etc/shadow ←List detailed file information for the account password file `/etc/shadow`

 -r-------- 1 root root 1147 2011-09-07 11:47 /etc/shadow

-Let's take a look at what the owner and permissions of a general executable file look like.
+Let's look at what the owner and permissions of a typical executable file look like.

 $ ls -l /bin/cat